Azure/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     /// only if this ETag matches the value maintained by the server, indicating that the twin has not been modified since it was last retrieved.
     /// To force an unconditional update, set If-Match to the wildcard character (*).</param>
     /// <param name="cancellationToken">The cancellation token</param>
-    /// <returns>The server's new representation of the device twin.</returns>
+    /// <returns>The server's new representation of the device module twin.</returns>
     public virtual async Task<Response<TwinData>> UpdateTwinAsync(TwinData twinPatch, string ifMatch = null, CancellationToken cancellationToken = default);

     /// <summary>